 This list will help you choose healthier flooring:

-• Stay away from carpeting
+- Stay away from carpeting

-• When installing hardwood, look for FSC-certified wood
+- When installing hardwood, look for FSC-certified wood

-• Natural linoleum or tile manufactured in the U.S. is best
+- Natural linoleum or tile manufactured in the U.S. is best

-• Look specifically for low-VOC flooring
+- Look specifically for low-VOC flooring with verified test data

-• Avoid the use of glue; install with nails or a click-lock system
+- Avoid the use of glue; install with nails or a click-lock system

-Volatile organic compounds (VOC) are harmful compounds that adversely affect health and well-being.
-They’re especially hazardous in flooring because VOCs have high vapor pressure and low boiling points.
+Volatile organic compounds (VOCs) are harmful compounds that adversely affect health and well-being.
+They’re especially hazardous in flooring because VOCs have high vapor pressure and low boiling points, which means even at room temperature these compounds can release into the air inside your home.

 Want to know more about VOCs?
-This video can help!
+This video can help.

 Look Closer for Toxin-Free Flooring

-For instance, many flooring adhesives have a formaldehyde base.
+Many flooring adhesives have a formaldehyde base.
 Avoid these products.

-Know Why Carpeting Is a Big No-No
+Why Carpeting Is a Big No-No

 Choose the Safest and Healthiest Flooring